Graphical Finite Population Sampling: Simulations

-To evaluate Algorithm \ref{alg:optimize_design} in finding optimal designs, we used the \texttt{MU284} dataset from S\"arendal et al. (1992), which comprises data from 284 Swedish municipalities.
+Now that Algorithm~\ref{alg:optimize_design} has been evaluated across different simulated scenarios involving correlations between the main and auxiliary variables, this subsection assesses its performance in a real case study, the \texttt{MU284} dataset from \citet{sar:swe:wre:92}, which contains data from 284 Swedish municipalities.
 To improve the clarity of our visualizations, we removed three outliers.
-These outliers were not leverage points and did not materially affect the results, as correlations remained consistent before and after their exclusion.
-This dataset includes variables with varying degrees of correlation to showcase a broad spectrum of relationships.
-The key variables used in the analysis are:
+These outliers were not high-leverage points and did not materially affect the results, as correlations remained consistent before and after their exclusion.
+This assessment considered the following variables: \begin{itemize} \item $y=$ \texttt{RMT85}: revenues from 1985 municipal taxation (in millions of kronor), \item $z=$ \texttt{CS82}: number of Conservative seats in the municipal council, \item $x=$ \texttt{SS82}: number of Social-Democratic seats in the municipal council.